XiaoMi/mace/docs/user_guide/basic_usage.rst

    Prepare your tensorflow model.pb file.

-   Use `Graph Transform Tool <https://github.com/tensorflow/tensorflow/blob/master/tensorflow/tools/graph_transforms/README.md>`__ to optimize you model for inference.
+   Use `Graph Transform Tool <https://github.com/tensorflow/tensorflow/blob/master/tensorflow/tools/graph_transforms/README.md>`__ to optimize your model for inference.
-   This tool will improve the efficiency of inference by making several optimizations like operations folding, redundant node removal etc. We strongly recommend to use it before building.
+   This tool will improve the efficiency of inference by making several optimizations like operations folding, redundant node removal etc. We strongly recommend MACE users to use it before building.

-   The following command shows how to use it for CPU/GPU,
+   The following command shows how to use the graph transform tool for CPU/GPU,

    .. code:: bash